 Red grapes are easy to clean and eat, and they’re great to eat refrigerated or at room temperature.
 They can be eaten alone or added to fruit or green salads.
 As with any other fruit or vegetable, organic is a good way to go.

 Certain types of seeds — such as flax and sesame — contain something called polyphenols.
 Polyphenols are found in plants and reduce estrogen levels in the bloodstream.
 According to information from Oregon State University, flax seeds contain some of the highest levels.
+Flaxseeds are also one of the richest sources of lignans, which act as phytoestrogens.
+Health effects of phytoestrogens are determined by many factors, including how efficiently an individual absorbs and metabolizes phytoestrogens.
+Because of their complex nutrition composition, for some people, flaxseeds may help to lower estrogen, and for others, they may not help or may even mimic estrogen-dominant symptoms.

 Flax and sesame seeds are available at many grocery stores and health food shops.
 They can be added to all sorts of cooking and baking recipes and are especially easy to add to fruit smoothies.